developerfromjokela/taskukirja_api/README.md

 The API class contains in package `PocketLibraryClientCommon.WebClients.RestClient`

 ## I don't hold any responsibility on what are you doing with this discovery.
-If you do something bad and harmful using my documentation, you're responsible for it.
+If you do something bad and harmful using my documentation, you're responsible for it, I don't hold any liability.

-And I don't guarantee 100% correctness on the documentation, as it can change without anyone noticing it.
+Note: this API's maintainer can change something and my documentation will be outdated,